opentracing-contrib/python-elasticsearch/README.rst

 Getting started
 ===============

 Please see the examples directory.
-Overall, usage requires that a tracer gets set, and initialize the Elasticsearch client specifying `TracingTransport` as tracing class, and mark the next single request to be traced (with a parent span, if any):
+Overall, usage requires that a tracer gets set, and initialize the Elasticsearch client specifying `TracingTransport` as tracing class, and optionally set an active span (to be used as parent span when tracing the actual Elasticsearch statements):

 .. code-block:: python